exasol/bucketfs-python/doc/changes/unreleased.md

 - Support for viewing BucketFS as a directory

    Added the Pathlike protocol as described in the [design document](../design/bucketpath.rst).
+   Created a bridge between the Pathlike protocol and the SaaS File API.

 ## Internal